 So you’re thinking about moving to Georgia and finding a job?
 Great.

 Perhaps you’ve heard about the buzzing expat community, or maybe it’s Georgia’s uber-relaxed immigration laws that draw you here.
-Whatever the reason, don’t pack your bags just yet, as there are some vital things to consider.
-And many of those things are the kind that relocation companies fail to mention.
+Whatever the reason, don’t pack your bags just yet, as there are some vital things to consider first.
+And many of those things are the kind that relocation companies often fail to mention.

 Most Expats Don’t Work Locally